intel-analytics/ipex-llm/docs/mddocs/Quickstart/install_linux_gpu.md

 This guide demonstrates how to install IPEX-LLM on Linux with Intel GPUs.
 It applies to Intel Data Center GPU Flex Series and Max Series, as well as Intel Arc Series GPU and Intel iGPU.

-IPEX-LLM currently supports the Ubuntu 20.04 operating system and later, and supports PyTorch 2.0 and PyTorch 2.1 on Linux.
+IPEX-LLM recommends to use the Ubuntu 22.04 operating system with Linux kernel 6.2 or 6.5.
 This page demonstrates IPEX-LLM with PyTorch 2.1.
 Check the [Installation](../Overview/install_gpu.md#linux) page for more details.

 ## Table of Contents